 Financial hardship.
 If your usage is causing financial problems, you could have an addiction.

-These are not the only symptoms of drug and alcohol addiction; poor hygiene, deteriorating mental health, disrupted sleep patterns, and increased aggression are also red flags which you should look out for.
-Nonetheless, these five signs are the most solid indications of addiction.
+These are not the only symptoms of drug and alcohol addiction.
+Poor hygiene, bad mental health, messed up sleep patterns, and irritability are red flags to look out for.

 When choosing an inpatient rehab centre, there are certain things that you need to bear in mind.
 After all, this is all about you and your own needs.
 Here are some of the most common questions when choosing a rehab centre: